 Judges will assess entries on: suitability of topic, language and tone, accuracy, imaginative quality and overall quality of writing.

 Entries will be assessed by a panel of judges chosen by UNSW Press.

-The winners will be notified and announced in October 2020 and promoted at an event in November 2020.
+The winners will be notified and announced in October 2022.

 What are the competition dates?